How many spaces will be removed?

 Why are these spaces being removed?

 To enable the construction and operation of the Parramatta Light Rail, parking spaces along the route will need to be removed or relocated to provide space for the light rail corridor and to retain traffic lanes where required.
 Parking in surrounding areas may also be lost to accommodate supporting works such as road widening and traffic changes.

 What other parking will be available?

-Transport for NSW has conducted parking assessments and found that parking spaces are under-utilised in the Parramatta area.
+Transport for NSW has conducted parking assessments and found that parking spaces are under-utilised in most areas in Parramatta .
 For example, peak demand usage of on-street parking in the Parramatta CBD is at around 70 per cent, indicating that suitable parking should be available during and after construction.

 The City of Parramatta Council’s Parramatta CBD Public Car Parking Strategy further identifies ways to better utilise and manage existing CBD car parking facilities, as well as relocate all-day parking further from the centre of the CBD.

 Road works and traffic changes associated with Parramatta Light Rail construction have begun.
 The loss of parking spaces will occur gradually and will apply as construction commences in each area.